Experienced theft, robbery and burglary defense in Denver

-The difference between theft, robbery and burglary in Colorado
+The difference between Colorado theft, robbery and burglary

 In Colorado, you commit theft when you take anything of value belonging to another person without that person's consent.
 Depending on the value of the property stolen, theft can be a petty offense, a misdemeanor or a felony.